wormhole-foundation/xdapp-book/src/dapps/architecture/5_relayers.md

 - Collect a safe amount of gas money from the end user prior to performing any actions.
 - 'Lazy' relaying, where relaying might only be profitable in certain, potentially rare, market conditions.

-Generic relayers have an incentive model built in to the network, so you do not need to design an incentive structure when using them.
+Generic relayers have an incentive model built into the network, so you do not need to design an incentive structure when using them.